Jobs vs. Internships vs. Careers: What’s the Difference?

 • Upload your resume.
 Uploading a more general version of your resume can allow recruiters to have a better understanding of your experiences.

 • Set alerts for organizations or searches.
 Save time searching through lists of jobs by letting the website search for you!
+Some job boards, like LinkedIn, will let you set up an email or notification alert for items of interest.

 • Tell the system when you like positions.
 If the website knows what positions you’re interested in, it can better tailor your results to what you’re looking for.

 • Use your network.
-Networking is a crucial component of finding open positions, and being hired.
+Networking is a crucial component of finding open positions and being hired.
 See more information on networking here.

 Along with professional employers, households may post opportunities on Handshake for nannying, babysitting, Personal Care Assistant, yardwork, and other part-time positions.
 To search for these, we recommend using the “part-time” filter and keywords of household, family, or the desired position title.